Caripson/ProML/docs/testability_verification.md

 # 6. Testability & Verification

 **Core Principle:** Prompts must be testable.
-PromptLang provides a framework for defining unit tests and evaluation datasets (fixtures) directly within the prompt file, enabling automated testing and quality assurance.
+ProML provides a framework for defining unit tests and evaluation datasets (fixtures) directly within the prompt file, enabling automated testing and quality assurance.

 This treats prompts as code, applying the same principles of continuous integration and regression testing that are standard in software engineering.